MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-create-guide.md

 If you programatically add more than one step to a guide, you need to populate the **Response 1 Action Type** and **Previous Step** fields so users can navigate between steps.

-You can populate the **Previous Step** field for the second and subsequent steps by adding the Guide Step Unique Identifier.
+Populate the **Previous Step** field for the second and subsequent steps by adding the Guide Step Unique Identifier.
+You can find the ID for a specific guide step through the model-driven app, or you can fetch the ID from a Power Automate flow by storing it in a variable.
 For example, the following screen shot shows the identifier passed as a stored variable.

 ![Screen shot of Previous step field](media/previous-step-field.PNG "Screen shot of Previous step field]").